 Shared Vision

-At the end of the day a lack of a shared vision for the home doomed it as well.
-What my former wife and I wanted in a home was vastly different.
-I'm not saying that either of us was right, we're talking about desires for how we live, not facts.
-The truth however, was that we wanted completely different things both in terms of the house and our lifestyles.
-That's a big part of why we divorced.
-I strongly believe that you've got to share values with someone if you're going to embark on such a daunting project.
+The truth is simple.
+We wanted completely different things.
+That's true both in terms of the house and our lifestyles.
+Ultimately it was why we divorced.
+You have got to share values with someone if you're going to embark on such a project.
 In the end we didn't share values or vision.

 Your Natural Building Project